cckk2913/preprocess-moedict/README.md

 # Preprocess-moedict
-- The main goal is to extract and pre-process word sense information from the moedict-data (by 教育部國語推行委員會).
+- The main goal is to extract and pre-process word sense information from the moedict-data.

 - After running the first 5 cell blocks in the notebook,  you can acquire the data `moedict-data/dict-revised.json`.